smoochy/homelab-automation-scripts/Radarr/Auto_Tag/README.md

       `keep` tag to the movie.
 Or do it later in Radarr.
 2. Download `radarr_movie.py`.
 3. Modify `radarr_movie.py`:
-   1. Add URL and Port of your Radarr instance in line 9.
+   1. Add URL and Port of your Radarr instance in line 11.
-   2. Add Radarr API Key in line 10.
+   2. Add Radarr API Key in line 12.
+   3. Add URL and Port of your Plex instance in line 15.
+   4. Add X-Plex-Token in line 16. ([Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
-   3. Edit name of tag for watched movies (i.e. `watched`)in line 12.
+   5. Edit name of tag for watched movies (i.e. `watched`) in line 18.
-   4. Edit name of tag for movies to keep (i.e. `keep`)in line 13.
+   6. Edit name of tag for movies to keep (i.e. `keep`) in line 19.
-   5. Edit time in seconds after which movies should be deleted in line 16.
+   7. Edit time in seconds after which movies should be deleted in line 22.
 4. Copy `radarr_movie.py` into the Tautulli `Config` folder - next to `tautulli.db` and `config.ini`.
 5. In Tautulli, go to gear icon -> `Settings` -> `Notifications Agents`
 6. Click on `Add new notification agent`.